cessda/cessda.cdc.userguide/filtered-search.md

 ![Filtered search](images/filtered-search.png "Filtered search")

-The easiest way to find cross-national data is to wean out one-country data by selecting three or more countries in the Country filter.
+The easiest way to find **cross-national data** is to wean out one-country data by selecting three or more countries in the Country filter.
 Let’s imagine you are looking for cross-national International Social Survey Programme (ISSP) data on social networks.

-1. Choose three or four European countries from the country filter and after this, enter the name of the survey and social networks or other relevant search term into the search box.
+1. Choose three or four European countries from the country filter and after this, enter the name of the survey (ISPP) and `work orientations` or other relevant search term into the search box.
   This way you are much more likely to get  the cross-national, combined ISSP data rather than  ISSP survey data from a particular country on top of the results.
 1. Another option would be to choose the European countries from the country filter,